Ruxuan/json-packager/README.md

 # json-packager
-A small library that gathers sub-directory data into a json file
+A small npm module that gathers sub-directory data into a json file.
+Used for Strideshow and nothing else really.